 Use a self-testing build after every commit to ensure your code is always in a working and deployable state. |

-In Section 1.1, you saw that companies with world-class software delivery processes are able to deploy thousands of times per day.
+In The Impact Of World-Class Software Delivery, you saw that companies with world-class software delivery processes are able to deploy thousands of times per day.
 Continuous integration—including a CI server and thorough automated test suite—is one of the key ingredients that makes this possible; you’ll see some of the other ingredients throughout this post.

 The third question that newbies to trunk-based development often ask is, how do you handle changes that take a long time to implement?
 CI sounds great for small changes, but if you’re working on something that will take weeks or months—e.g., major new features or refactors—how can you merge your incomplete work on a daily basis without breaking the build or releasing unfinished features to users?